tinachientw/CarND-Behavioral-Cloning-P3/README.md

 3. Three fully connected layers (with 100, 50 and 10 neurons, correspondingly), followed by
 4. Output layer with one output neuron that controls the steering wheel.

 I decided to use ELU (Exponential Linear Unit) activation, because [there is evidence](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf) that it can be slightly better than RELU.
-I did not notice any significant difference for my model, but it was already training really fast (around 70 seconds for roughly 14000 of images).
-All of the convolutional layers and all of the dense layers in my model with the exception of the last layer used ELU nonlinearity.

 In order to train a model, I used two generators – one for training and one for validation.
 Validation data generator was used to assess out-of-sample performance.
 Training generator was performing random data augmentation to improve generalization capabilities of the model, but validation generator was only performing preprocessing without doing any of the augmentation.
 I will discuss augmentation procedures further below.